-The Greenback Shaeffer Ranch facility (facility) is a commercial disposal facility which will receive produced water from oil and gas extraction operations in the Hunter Mesa region.
+The wastewater treatment facility (WWTF) operated by Encana in the Hunter Mesa area will treat wastewater associated with natural gas production from the Hunter Mesa and Grass Mesa fields.
 The primary purpose of the facility is to treat, store, and recycle produced water generated from oil and gas gathering operations.
-The treated water may be returned to the oil and gas operators as treated waters and/or brines, or be discharged.
+The treated water may be used in dust suppression activities, fracing activities, evaporated, or discharged to West Mamm Creek.
 This facility is subject to Colorado Department of Public Health and Environment regulations pertaining to solid waste sites and facilities and will operate under a Certificate of Designation.
 The facility is also subject to permitting by the Air Pollution Control Division.
 The discharge of treated water to adjacent surface waters requires a discharge permit from the Water Quality Control Division (WQCD).

-• Treatment Facility Description
+Treatment Facility Description